Bent But Not Broken: A Penis Adventure, with Peyronie’s Disease

 Then he assured me, “In forty percent of patients, it gets better.
 Another forty percent, there is no change.
 In twenty percent, it gets worse.
 So you have an eighty percent chance that it will at least remain the same or get better.”

 He was pleased with these statistics, as if his life’s work was not based on snake oil salesmanship or positive thinking hoopla.
 A man of science and math.
 Great.
 I was with him.
 I hung onto those very good odds.
 On the other hand, I had to consider my mother who has been riddled by so many diseases that have never been improved by conventional medicine.
-Her baleful immune system eats away at her organs and tissues to excruciating pain so she must endure her last few decades on earth on a phalanx of steadily prescribed Oxycodone.
-But am I only my mother’s son?
+Her baleful immune system has eaten away at her organs and tissues to such excruciating pain that she has had to endure her last few decades on earth on a phalanx of steadily prescribed Oxycodone.
+But was I only my mother’s son?
 No. Maybe.
 No.

 “Oh, okay.
 It’s all over the internet.”